wmo-im/wis2box-training/README.md

 Changes to the GitHub repository result in an automated build and deploy of the content to [training.wis2box.wis.wmo.int](https://training.wis2box.wis.wmo.int).

+## Automatic Translations

+The English documentation, located under `documentation/docs/en`, serves as the single source of truth.
+Content updates can only be made in this folder.

+The documentation is automatically translated into multiple languages using a script that leverages **Azure OpenAI's GPT-4o model**, which provides high-quality translations.
+This ensures that the content is accessible to a wider audience.
+Please note that as the translations are machine-generated, there may be occasional inaccuracies.
+If you find any issues, please feel free to open an issue or submit a pull request.

 ## Deploying to live site

 Website updates are automatically published via GitHub Actions.
 To publish manually: